3. Bayesian methods#

 • For the true posterior, the unscaled posterior needs to be divided by an integral over the whole parameter space.

-• Integral has to be evaluated numerically for which we rely on the just presented Monte Carlo sampling techniques.
+• Integral has to be evaluated numerically, for which we rely on the Monte Carlo sampling techniques that were just presented.

 3.3.
 Bayesian Inference#